x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/backup_en.md

     Format: `OverWrite: false`

+- MaxDataFileSize ( *number* ): Specify the maximum size of backup data file.
+The default value is 102400, the unit is MB, and the value range is [32, 8388608], i.e., 32MB~8TB.

+    Backup data files that exceed the specified size will be split into several files that meet the specifications.

+    Format: `MaxDataFileSize: 64`

 - Compressed ( *boolean* ): Whether to enable data compression, and the default is true.

     Format: `Compressed: true`